 The proposed interdisciplinary, multi-institution, research project represents a substantive advance in scope by integrating many scales of research and by linking both ecological and socioeconomic factors influencing disease emergence and transmission.
-Our approach will be based on intensive field data collection (i.e. wild and domestic pigs and tick sampling, camera traps and surveys conducted in seven study areas of representative SADC countries: Madagascar, South African and Mozambique) and on experimental studies (i.e., ticks competence and variability due to extrinsic and intrinsic factors such as temperature, humidity
+Our approach will be based on intensive field data collection (i.e. wild and domestic pigs and tick sampling, camera traps and surveys conducted in seven study areas of representative SADC countries: Madagascar, South African and Mozambique) and on experimental studies (i.e., ticks competence and variability due to extrinsic and intrinsic factors such as temperature, humidity or tick microbiome).

 - Assess the pig contact networks within the region

 - Collect data on pig management and socio-economic factors characterizing local swine producers

 - Explore tick involvement in ASFV transmission

 - Assess ASF seroprevalence and viral diversity in the sylvatic and domestic cycles